mehulagg/gitlab_test/doc/user/application_security/threat_monitoring/index.md

 deployment platform.
 Changes performed outside of this tab are reflected upon refresh.
 Enforcement status changes are deployed directly to a deployment namespace of the selected environment.

+By default, the network policy list contains predefined policies in a disabled state.
+Once enabled,a predefined policy deploys to the selected environment's deployment platform and you can manage it like the regular policies.

 NOTE: **Note:**
 If you're using [Auto DevOps](../../../topics/autodevops/index.md) and